QuanTaz – A Vaporous Super Jupiter

-QuanTaz is known as a Super Jupiter and is about 7 times larger than Jupiter.
+QuanTaz is an exoplanet known as a Super Jupiter and is about 7 times larger than Jupiter.

-QuanTaz emits about twice the energy it receives then the energy received from the Star MiThoz.
+QuanTaz emits about twice the energy it receives from the Star MiThoz, thereby generating internal heat to warm the native gas elements.

 Planet Characteristics of QuanTaz

 QuanTaz is a gaseous planet with no solid surface, but has a rock/iron core surrounded by three layers of mantle.
 QuanTaz exerts tremendous pressure within the interior, even greater than Jupiter’s because of its stronger gravity and higher density.
 The upper mantle is a mixture of hydrogen-helium elements (a process where gas and liquid merge).
-In the lower atmosphere, (or middle mantle) is composed of metallic liquid.
+In the lower atmosphere, is the middle mantle consisting of metallic liquid.
 A solid metallic composition is in the lower mantle.
-Pressure gets greater as one goes deeper, so the lower mantle is exerting greater pressure than the upper mantle.
-The result is the hydrogen-helium mixture becomes more compact and more metallic the deeper you travel into the surface.
+Pressure becomes greater as one travels deeper into the planet which results in the hydrogen-helium mixture becoming more compact and metallic deep below the surface clouds.

-If QuanTaz was a much bigger planet, it would be able to produce its own energy through a process called deuterium fusion and become a brown dwarf star.
+If QuanTaz was a much larger planet, it would be able to produce its own energy through a process called deuterium fusion and become a brown dwarf star.

 A Super-Jupiter is rated as an M-Class 1 planet, the closest planet to being a star.